aaa44623/LLM-Powered-Email-Summarizer-to-Discord-n8n-Automation-/README.md

-# 📬 LLM-Powered Email Summarizer to Discord (n8n Workflow)
+# 📬 LLM-Powered Email Summarizer to Notion (n8n Workflow)

 This project is an automation workflow built using [n8n](https://n8n.io/) that connects **Gmail**, **Google Gemini LLM**, and **Notion**.
 Its goal is to **read specific emails**, summarize them using a **Large Language Model**, and **send the summarized content to a notion page** — all automatically.